 JEE Main Result 2018 - The result of JEE Main 2018 will be announced online by the Central Board of Secondary Education (CBSE) for all candidates who have appeared in the examination.
 JEE Main result 2018 for paper 1 (B.E./ B.Tech) and paper 2 (B.Arch./B.Plan.) will be released separately.
-JEE Main 2018 result for paper 1 will be declared in the last week of April 2018 followed by JEE Main result 2018 for paper 2 in second...
+JEE Main 2018 result for paper 1 will be declared on April 30, 2018 followed by JEE Main result 2018 for paper 2 on May 31, 2018....
 Read more

 Central Board of Secondary Education (CBSE) has announced the date for the offline examination of JEE Main 2018.
 As per the notification, the pen and paper test will be held on 8 April, 2018.
 While the dates for the JEE Main computer-based test has not been announced yet, it is expected to be held around 14-15 April 2018, as it is usually held one week after the offline exam.
 JEE Main 2018 paper I (B.E./ B.Tech) will be...
 Read more